Males & Females: $2400, unless otherwise noted on “Kittens Available” page.

 Yes, Rick Eisenmann has several red miniature poodles and miniature Labradoodles.
 There are always a few dogs in the house interacting with the kittens.
 It is not unusual to see kittens sleeping with the dogs.

-We routinely screen our adults for HCM by board-certified veterinary cardiologists and they are DNA clear for HCM by parentage.
+We routinely screen our adults for HCM by board-certified veterinary cardiologists and they are DNA clear for HCM and other potential inherited problems.